 Chapter 4 Johan

-“We’ve been walking for so long now, and I don’t feel even a little bit tired!”
+“We’ve been walking for so long now, and I don’t feel even a bit tired!”
 Johan shook his head, overwhelmed.

 “Your new body is much stronger,” said Jesus.